NicC2022/NicC2022/README.md

 - 👋 Hi, I’m @NicC2022
-- 👀 I’m interested in learning full stack development.
+- 👀 I’m interested in learning data programming.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning Python and pursuing Security+ certification.
 - 💞️ I’m looking to collaborate on projects where I can apply my new skills.
 - 📫 Message me